sailpoint-oss/golang-sdk/api_beta/docs/Methods/AccessRequestsAPI.md

 	"fmt"
 	"os"
   beta "github.com/sailpoint-oss/golang-sdk/v2/api_beta"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    requestedFor := 2c9180877b2b6ea4017b2c545f971429 # string | Filter the results by the identity the requests were made for. *me* indicates the current user.
+    requestedFor := `2c9180877b2b6ea4017b2c545f971429` // string | Filter the results by the identity the requests were made for. *me* indicates the current user.
 Mutually exclusive with *regarding-identity*. (optional) # string | Filter the results by the identity the requests were made for. *me* indicates the current user.
-Mutually exclusive with *regarding-identity*. (optional) requestedBy := 2c9180877b2b6ea4017b2c545f971429 # string | Filter the results by the identity who made the requests. *me* indicates the current user.
+Mutually exclusive with *regarding-identity*. (optional) requestedBy := `2c9180877b2b6ea4017b2c545f971429` // string | Filter the results by the identity who made the requests. *me* indicates the current user.
 Mutually exclusive with *regarding-identity*. (optional) # string | Filter the results by the identity who made the requests. *me* indicates the current user.
-Mutually exclusive with *regarding-identity*. (optional) regardingIdentity := 2c9180877b2b6ea4017b2c545f971429 # string | Filter the results by the specified identity who is either the requester or target of the requests. *me* indicates the current user.
+Mutually exclusive with *regarding-identity*. (optional) regardingIdentity := `2c9180877b2b6ea4017b2c545f971429` // string | Filter the results by the specified identity who is either the requester or target of the requests. *me* indicates the current user.
 Mutually exclusive with *requested-for* and *requested-by*. (optional) # string | Filter the results by the specified identity who is either the requester or target of the requests. *me* indicates the current user.
-Mutually exclusive with *requested-for* and *requested-by*. (optional) assignedTo := 2c9180877b2b6ea4017b2c545f971429 # string | Filter the results by the specified identity who is the owner of the Identity Request Work Item. *me* indicates the current user. (optional) # string | Filter the results by the specified identity who is the owner of the Identity Request Work Item. *me* indicates the current user. (optional) count := false # bool | If this is true, the *X-Total-Count* response header populates with the number of results that would be returned if limit and offset were ignored. (optional) (default to false) # bool | If this is true, the *X-Total-Count* response header populates with the number of results that would be returned if limit and offset were ignored. (optional) (default to false) limit := 100 # int32 | Max number of results to return. (optional) (default to 250) # int32 | Max number of results to return. (optional) (default to 250) offset := 10 # int32 | Offset into the full result set.
+Mutually exclusive with *requested-for* and *requested-by*. (optional) assignedTo := `2c9180877b2b6ea4017b2c545f971429` // string | Filter the results by the specified identity who is the owner of the Identity Request Work Item. *me* indicates the current user. (optional) # string | Filter the results by the specified identity who is the owner of the Identity Request Work Item. *me* indicates the current user. (optional) count := false // bool | If this is true, the *X-Total-Count* response header populates with the number of results that would be returned if limit and offset were ignored. (optional) (default to false) # bool | If this is true, the *X-Total-Count* response header populates with the number of results that would be returned if limit and offset were ignored. (optional) (default to false) limit := 100 // int32 | Max number of results to return. (optional) (default to 250) # int32 | Max number of results to return. (optional) (default to 250) offset := 10 // int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
 Defaults to 0 if not specified. (optional) # int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
-Defaults to 0 if not specified. (optional) filters := accountActivityItemId eq "2c918086771c86df0177401efcdf54c0" # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **accessRequestId**: *in*  **accountActivityItemId**: *eq, in, ge, gt, le, lt, ne, isnull, sw*  **created**: *eq, in, ge, gt, le, lt, ne, isnull, sw* (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **accessRequestId**: *in*  **accountActivityItemId**: *eq, in, ge, gt, le, lt, ne, isnull, sw*  **created**: *eq, in, ge, gt, le, lt, ne, isnull, sw* (optional) sorters := created # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **created, modified, accountActivityItemId, name** (optional) # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **created, modified, accountActivityItemId, name** (optional) requestState := request-state=EXECUTING # string | Filter the results by the state of the request.
+Defaults to 0 if not specified. (optional) filters := `accountActivityItemId eq "2c918086771c86df0177401efcdf54c0"` // string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **accessRequestId**: *in*  **accountActivityItemId**: *eq, in, ge, gt, le, lt, ne, isnull, sw*  **created**: *eq, in, ge, gt, le, lt, ne, isnull, sw* (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **accessRequestId**: *in*  **accountActivityItemId**: *eq, in, ge, gt, le, lt, ne, isnull, sw*  **created**: *eq, in, ge, gt, le, lt, ne, isnull, sw* (optional) sorters := `created` // string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **created, modified, accountActivityItemId, name** (optional) # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **created, modified, accountActivityItemId, name** (optional) requestState := `request-state=EXECUTING` // string | Filter the results by the state of the request.
 The only valid value is *EXECUTING*. (optional) # string | Filter the results by the state of the request.
 The only valid value is *EXECUTING*. (optional)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
+  resp, r, err := apiClient.Beta.AccessRequestsAPI.ListAccessRequestStatus(context.Background()).Execute()
-	resp, r, err := apiClient.Beta.AccessRequestsAPI.ListAccessRequestStatus(context.Background()).RequestedFor(requestedFor).RequestedBy(requestedBy).RegardingIdentity(regardingIdentity).AssignedTo(assignedTo).Count(count).Limit(limit).Offset(offset).Filters(filters).Sorters(sorters).RequestState(requestState).Execute()
+	//resp, r, err := apiClient.Beta.AccessRequestsAPI.ListAccessRequestStatus(context.Background()).RequestedFor(requestedFor).RequestedBy(requestedBy).RegardingIdentity(regardingIdentity).AssignedTo(assignedTo).Count(count).Limit(limit).Offset(offset).Filters(filters).Sorters(sorters).RequestState(requestState).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `AccessRequestsAPI.ListAccessRequestStatus``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)